bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/multideterminants.md

         22. :fontawesome-solid-users: This specifies the basis angular order information for the underlying basis.
 Each item in the list is for one explicit component in the coefficient matrices.
 See [Basics/Requirements/#Atomic-orbital basis angular order](basics.md/#atomic-orbital-basis-angular-order) for details of how to specify this.
         23. :fontawesome-solid-users: This specifies the two-centre atomic-orbital overlap matrix as a two-dimensional `numpy` array.
 The dimensions of this matrix must be $n_{\mathrm{comps}}N_{\mathrm{bas}} \times n_{\mathrm{comps}}N_{\mathrm{bas}}$, where $N_{\mathrm{bas}}$ is the number of basis functions specified in the basis angular order information, and $n_{\mathrm{comps}}$ is either $1$ or the total number of explicit components per coefficient matrix.
         24. :fontawesome-solid-users: This specifies the optional complex-symmetric two-centre atomic-orbital spatial matrix as a two-dimensional `numpy` array.
 The dimensions of this matrix must be $n_{\mathrm{comps}}N_{\mathrm{bas}} \times n_{\mathrm{comps}}N_{\mathrm{bas}}$, where $N_{\mathrm{bas}}$ is the number of basis functions specified in the basis angular order information, and $n_{\mathrm{comps}}$ is either $1$ or the total number of explicit components per coefficient matrix.
 This is only required if antiunitary operations are ppresent.

+        25. :fontawesome-solid-users: This specifies an optional pair of thresholds for Löwdin pairing, one for checking zero off-diagonal values, one for checking zero overlaps, when computing multi-determinantal density matrices.
+            If `None`, no density matrices for the resulting multi-determinants will be computed.
-        25. :fontawesome-solid-users: This specifies a floating-point value for the linear independence threshold $\lambda^{\mathrm{thresh}}_{\mathbfit{S}}$.
+        26. :fontawesome-solid-users: This specifies a floating-point value for the linear independence threshold $\lambda^{\mathrm{thresh}}_{\mathbfit{S}}$.
         For more information, see [Basics/#Thresholds](basics.md/#thresholds).
-        26. :fontawesome-solid-users: This specifies a floating-point value for the integrality threshold $\lambda^{\mathrm{thresh}}_{\mathrm{int}}$.
+        27. :fontawesome-solid-users: This specifies a floating-point value for the integrality threshold $\lambda^{\mathrm{thresh}}_{\mathrm{int}}$.
         For more information, see [Basics/#Thresholds](basics.md/#thresholds).
-        27. :fontawesome-solid-users: This specifies the threshold comparison mode for the eigenvalues of the orbit overlap matrix $\mathbfit{S}$.
+        28. :fontawesome-solid-users: This specifies the threshold comparison mode for the eigenvalues of the orbit overlap matrix $\mathbfit{S}$.
 The possible options are:
             - `EigenvalueComparisonMode.Real`: this specifies the *real* comparison mode where the real parts of the eigenvalues are compared against the threshold,
             - `EigenvalueComparisonMode.Modulus`: this specifies the *modulus* comparison mode where the absolute values of the eigenvalues are compared against the threshold.
         </li>For more information, see [Basics/#Thresholds](basics.md/#thresholds).
-        28. :fontawesome-solid-users: This specifies whether magnetic groups, if present, shall be used for orbit generation and symmetry analysis.
+        29. :fontawesome-solid-users: This specifies whether magnetic groups, if present, shall be used for orbit generation and symmetry analysis.
 The possible options are:
             - `None`: this specifies choice 1 of [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups) &mdash; use the unitary group $\mathcal{G}$ to generate orbits and its irreducible representations for symmetry analysis,
             - `MagneticSymmetryAnalysisKind.Representation`: this specifies choice 2 of [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups) &mdash; use the magnetic group $\mathcal{M}$, if $\mathcal{M}$ is available, to generate orbits and its irreducible representations for symmetry analysis,
             - `MagneticSymmetryAnalysisKind.Corepresentation`: this specifies choice 3 of [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups) &mdash; use the magnetic group $\mathcal{M}$, if $\mathcal{M}$ is available, to generate orbits and its irreducible corepresentations for symmetry analysis.
         </li>For more information, see [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups).
-        29. :fontawesome-solid-users: This is a boolean specifying if double groups shall be used for orbit generation and symmetry analysis.
+        30. :fontawesome-solid-users: This is a boolean specifying if double groups shall be used for orbit generation and symmetry analysis.
 The possible options are:
             - `False`: use $\mathcal{G}$ for orbit generation, and use only conventional irreducible representations or corepresentations of $\mathcal{G}$ for symmetry analysis,
             - `True`: use the double cover $\mathcal{G}^*$ for orbit generation, and use projective irreducible representations or corepresentations of $\mathcal{G}$ obtainable via its double cover $\mathcal{G}^*$ for symmetry analysis.
         </li>For more information, see [Basics/Analysis options/#Double groups](basics.md/#double-groups).
-        30. :fontawesome-solid-users: This is a boolean specifying if the Cayley table for the group, if available, should be used to speed up the computation of orbit overlap matrices.
+        31. :fontawesome-solid-users: This is a boolean specifying if the Cayley table for the group, if available, should be used to speed up the computation of orbit overlap matrices.
 Note that if this is turned off, the multi-determinantal wavefunctions will be transformed explicitly in the calculation of orbit overlap matrices, which can be very slow.
         </br></br>:material-cog-sync-outline: Default: `True`.
-        31. :fontawesome-solid-users: This specifies the kind of symmetry transformations to be applied to generate the orbit for non-orthogonal configuration interaction (NOCI) and also to generate the orbit for symmetry analysis.
+        32. :fontawesome-solid-users: This specifies the kind of symmetry transformations to be applied to generate the orbit for non-orthogonal configuration interaction (NOCI) and also to generate the orbit for symmetry analysis.
         The possible options are:
             - `SymmetryTransformationKind.Spatial`: spatial transformation only,
             - `SymmetryTransformationKind.SpatialWithSpinTimeReversal`: spatial transformation with spin-including time reversal,
             - `SymmetryTransformationKind.Spin`: spin transformation only,
             - `SymmetryTransformationKind.SpinSpatial`: coupled spin and spatial transformations.
         </li>For more information, see [Basics/Analysis options/#Transformation kinds](basics.md/#transformation-kinds).
-        32. :fontawesome-solid-users: This specifies the finite order $n$ to which all infinite-order symmetry elements, if any, are restricted.
+        33. :fontawesome-solid-users: This specifies the finite order $n$ to which all infinite-order symmetry elements, if any, are restricted.
 The possible options are:
             - `None`: do not restrict infinite-order symmetry elements to finite order,
             - a positive integer value: restrict all infinite-order symmetry elements to this finite order (this will be ignored if the system has no infinite-order symmetry elements).
         </li>For more information, see [Basics/Analysis options/#Infinite-order symmetry elements](basics.md/#infinite-order-symmetry-elements).
         </br></br>:material-cog-sync-outline: Default: `None`.
-        33. :fontawesome-solid-users: This boolean indicates if the *symbolic* character table of the prevailing symmetry group is to be printed in the output.
+        34. :fontawesome-solid-users: This boolean indicates if the *symbolic* character table of the prevailing symmetry group is to be printed in the output.
         </br></br>:material-cog-sync-outline: Default: `True`.
-        34. :fontawesome-solid-users: This boolean indicates if the eigenspectrum of the overlap matrix for each multi-determinantal wavefunction orbit should be printed out.
+        35. :fontawesome-solid-users: This boolean indicates if the eigenspectrum of the overlap matrix for each multi-determinantal wavefunction orbit should be printed out.
         </br></br>:material-cog-sync-outline: Default: `True`.
+        36. :fontawesome-solid-users: The [`rep_analyse_multideterminants_orbit_basis_external_solver`](https://qsym2.dev/api/qsym2/bindings/python/representation_analysis/multideterminant/fn.rep_analyse_multideterminants_orbit_basis_external_solver.html) function returns a [`PyMultiDeterminantsReal`](https://qsym2.dev/api/qsym2/bindings/python/representation_analysis/multideterminant/struct.PyMultiDeterminantsReal.html) or [`PyMultiDeterminantsComplex`](https://qsym2.dev/api/qsym2/bindings/python/representation_analysis/multideterminant/struct.PyMultiDeterminantsComplex.html) object containing the resulting multi-determinantal wavefunctions.

     === "Orbit basis (internal solver)"
         ```python